Naje-Y-Elfeel/chat-app/README.md

-# Chat Application using JQuery and Ajax
+# Chat Application

+Simple chat applicatoin using jQuery and Ajax with php at the server and mySql as database.

+## Functionalities

+* Ability to create multiple user accounts
+* Check if users are online or offline
+* jQuery UI dialogs
+* Realtime Chatting
+* Notifications for unseen messages